KUNLP/Sentence_Classifier/README.md

 $ pip install -r requirements.txt
 ```

-All code only supports running on Linux.
+All code only supports running on Linux..

 ## Model Structure